 Some types of mold are beneficial, such as those that age cheese or create penicillin.
 Others are toxic, even to healthy individuals.
 Dangerous molds sometimes produce mycotoxins, chemical compounds that are carcinogenic, genotoxic, or cause food-borne illnesses.
 Since it is difficult to know the exact types of mold in a building before a disaster occurs without comprehensive testing, it’s best to create an environment that does not promote their presence, as well as complete a disaster recovery plan that addresses recovering wet papers and mold remediation for documents.

 Why Molds Grow on Documents

-Paper contains cellulose, a type of organic matter that serves as a food source for some types of mold.
-When paper becomes wet or is in a humid environment, it attracts mold spores as they grow, feed and reproduce on it.
+The paper contains cellulose, a type of organic matter that serves as a food source for some types of mold.
+When paper becomes wet or is in a humid environment, it attracts mold spores as they grow, feed, and reproduce on it.

-To growth and thrive, mold spores need temperatures between 32° and 120° F. Optimal temperatures are generally between 70° and 90°.
-The most favorable conditions are also those with relative humidity levels of 50 percent or higher, poor ventilation and prolonged dampness.
+To grow and thrive, mold spores need temperatures between 32° and 120° F. Optimal temperatures are generally between 70° and 90°.
+The most favorable conditions are also those with relative humidity levels of 50 percent or higher, poor ventilation, and prolonged dampness.
 Wet and damp documents make a great home for mold because they provide the food and water they need to survive and reproduce.

 [Photo from Steven Kay via CC License 2.0]